gettis-gh/gettis-gh/README.md

 Here’s how I see and live my path in software development:

 - **Main Areas:**
-  - 🌐 Web Development
+  - 🌐 Web development
-  - 🖥️ Desktop Software
+  - 🖥️ Desktop software
-  - 🎮 Game Development (this is where I started)
+  - 🎮 Game development (where I started)

-- **Focus and Passion:**
+- **Focus and passion:**
-  - WebDev as my main professional path
+  - WebDev as my main career path
-  - Building innovative software — useful, usable, and unique
+  - Building software that’s useful, easy to use, and unique

-- **My Approach:**
+- **My approach:**
-  - 💡 Innovation above imitation
+  - 💡 Innovate instead of copy
-  - ✍️ Code that is clean, readable, and expressive
+  - ✍️ Write clean, clear, and expressive code
-  - 🔧 Modular structure — small, reusable, independent parts
+  - 🔧 Use a modular structure — small, reusable, easy-to-understand parts
-  - 🚀 Agile mindset — fast iterations, constant learning
+  - 🚀 Agile mindset — fast iterations and constant learning

 - **Philosophy:**
-  - I believe code is a reflection of thought.
+  - I believe code reflects the thinker.
   - *"Code is as clear as the mind of its writer."*
-  - To me, programming is a form of art —
+  - To me, programming is a kind of art —
     every function is a brushstroke, every repo a canvas.

 ---

 ### 🚀 My Main Stack

-I'm building my path as a **Fullstack JavaScript/TypeScript developer**, with a handcrafted and creative mindset.
-Here's the core tech I focus on:
+I’m building my path as a **Fullstack JavaScript/TypeScript developer** with a handcrafted and creative mindset.
+Here’s the core tech I focus on:

 #### 🔹 Frontend
 - HTML5, CSS3, SASS